-I recently started teaching high school and quickly realized that the possibilities for content are greatly expanded.
+I recently started teaching junior high school and quickly realized that the possibilities for content are greatly expanded compared to the primary and elementary level.
 These young adults are mature enough to approach all sorts of ideas and they are ready to question your assertions and defend their beliefs.
 It is an invigorating and formative age.

-Maria Popova has been running Brain Pickings for about 10 years and the quality of the content is always very high.
-She covers a wide range of topics but generally squeezes the nuggets of wisdom from popular and obscure literature of all times and genres.
-Whether she is talking about an ancient Greek’s letters to his mother or the existential observation of a wonderfully illustrated childrens book, she always ends the article with suggestions of how to delve deeper into the topic.
+Maria Popova has been running Brain Pickings for about 10 years and the quality of the content is always exceptional.
+She covers a wide range of topics but generally extracts the nuggets of wisdom from popular and obscure literature of all times and genres.
+Whether she is talking about an ancient Greek’s letters to his mother or the existential observations of a wonderfully illustrated children’s book, she always ends the article with suggestions of how to delve deeper into the topic.

 A newer find for me is the hilarious and poignantly honest Wait but Why.
 You will have to read it and vet it for yourself because writer Tim Urban does use the odd curse word, but always in a natural way a modern teenager wouldn’t bat an eye over.
 Older posts are pop culture commentaries and observations while recent posts are sparser and follow specific themes more akin to journalism.

 For a panoply of great articles, browse The Electric Typewriter.
 You will be glad you did.

 Finally, I can’t say enough about Hardcore History.
 Dan Carlin’s approach to the themes and events of history is fresh and engaging.
 Perhaps you have to be a hardcore history fan to sit through his audiobook-length discussions, but considering that the podcast has been one of the most popular for years, we know there is a large and loyal audience out there.
 More recently I have listened to the Revolutions Podcast by Mike Duncan, which is also quite good but lacks something of the colour and contextualization that Carlin brings to his work.